-(4) the contributions of the faculty member to his/her academic unit (program, department/unit, college/unit); and
+(4) the contributions of the faculty member to his/her academic unit (program, department/unit, college/unit); and evaluations of teaching.
+The evaluation of teaching may not be based primarily on student perceptions.

 (5) the contributions the faculty member is expected to make to the institution in the future; and